Handling Stress at Work in the Charity Sector

 But that doesn’t mean that the sector is without its challenges and stresses.
 Just like in any other job, charity workers have looming deadlines, stakeholders to deliver for and standards to meet.
 The trick is figuring out how to handle stress at work in the charity sector.
 Let’s break it down.

-What are the most common causes of stress in the charity sector?
+What are the most common causes of stress at work?

-Charity sector workers often go the extra mile to launch an event or to run a program.
+Charity sector workers often also go the extra mile to launch an event or to run a program.
 These issues can have a knock-on effect for staff within the sector.

-- Demands: Workers get overloaded by the amount of work or type of work
+- Demands: Workers get overloaded by the amount of work or type of work.

-- Relationships: Poor work relationships lead to increased stress
+- Relationships: Poor work relationships lead to increased stress.

 1. Learn to see it coming